sjsimps/Markov-Chain/README.md

 ~/Development/Markov$ xdot test.dot
 ```

-To visualize the Markov chain, [xdot](https://apps.ubuntu.com/cat/applications/natty/xdot/) must be installed, or another graphviz visualization tool must be used.
+To visualize the Markov chain, [xdot](https://apps.ubuntu.com/cat/applications/natty/xdot/) must be
+installed, or another graphviz visualization tool must be used.

+###Markov Chain Utility: Randomized Output

+The Markov chain utility may be used to generate a randomized sequence of given the probability mappings
+of the Markov chain.
+Here's an example use case that [generates randomized New York Times headlines](https://github.com/sjsimps/NY-Times-Headline-Generator).

 ###Markov Chain Utility: General